How Much Does 2D Animation Cost and How Long Does It Take?

 2D animation cost breakdown

-We’ve already done a full cost analysis on marketing videos, so think of this article as a follow-up.
-This time, we’re zooming in on 2D animation and what really goes into the price tag.
+We've already done a full cost analysis on marketing videos, so think of this article as a follow up.
+This time, we're zooming in on 2D animation and what really goes into the price tag.
+To see how 2D compares to other animation styles and production methods, check our explainer video cost breakdown

 If you’ve ever Googled “how much does a 30–60 second 2D animation cost,” you’ve probably seen answers all over the place.
 Some say $5,000–$30,000, while others throw out numbers as high as $100,000–$500,000.
 Pretty wild for such a short video, right?